lingtalfi/Light_UserData/doc/api/Ling/Light_UserData/Api/Generated/Classes/ResourceHasTagApi/updateResourceHasTagByResourceIdAndTagId.md

-Updates the resourceHasTag row identified by the given resource_id and tag_id.
+Updates the resource has tag row identified by the given resource_id and tag_id.